Last Updated on

 During pregnancy, you may have seen a number of videos that show the baby inside the womb.
-You may have seen your own during sonography and wondered about the position of the baby during delivery.
-Throughout the entire duration of pregnancy, babies keep changing their positions and toss and turn inside the womb by themselves.
-There are different positions and each one of them has its own reasons and precautions.
+You may have seen your own baby inside your womb during a sonography and wondered about the position of the baby during delivery.
+Throughout the entire duration of pregnancy, babies keep changing their position and toss and turn inside the womb by themselves.

 Understanding Different Baby Positions